AviatrixSystems/Docs/HowTos/microseg_media/secure_networking_microsegmentation.rst

 3. Select the Source App Domains (the app domains that originate traffic).
 4. Select the Destination App Domain (the app domains that terminate traffic).
 5. Select if the policy is allowed or denied.
 This determines the action to be taken on the traffic.
 6. If the Enforcement slider is On (the default), the selected action is applied to the matching traffic.
 If the Enforcement slider is off, the packets are only watched.
-This allows you to observe if the traffic impacted by this policy causes any inadvertent issues (such as traffic being dropped without informing the source).
+This allows you to observe if the traffic impacted by this policy causes any inadvertent issues (such as traffic being dropped).
 7. If the Logging slider is On, information (such as five-tuple, source/destination MAC address, etc.) related to the action is logged and made available in FlowIQ.
 8. Select the protocol used: TCP, UDP, ICMP, or Any.
 If you select TCP or UDP you can enter a port number or port range.